swyxio/README/README.md

 ## My role

-I was previously a Software Engineer at Two Sigma, Senior DX Engineer at Netlify, and am currently a Senior Developer Advocate at AWS.
+I was previously a Software Engineer at Two Sigma, Senior DX Engineer at Netlify, Senior Developer Advocate at AWS, and now Head of Developer Experience at Temporal.

-I also wrote [the Coding Career Handbook](https://www.learninpublic.org) and manage the book community on an ongoing basis..
+I also wrote [the Coding Career Handbook](https://www.learninpublic.org) and manage the book community on an ongoing basis.

 ## Me in a few words

 - Born and raised in Singapore, family are all still there and I visit at least once a year.
 My baby sister is the most important person in the world to me and she is learning to be a dentist!
 - Came to the US for college in 2007
-- Started my career trading equities, interest rate, currency, and volatility derivatives in investment banks/hedge funds
+- Spent my first career in finance trading equities, interest rate, currency, and volatility derivatives in investment banks/hedge funds from 2010-2017.
 - Made apps for risk management, pricing, and portfolio management in Python and Haskell as part of the job
-- After a brief run in product management decided to make engineering my fulltime job as it's what I enjoy most
+- Decided to change careers and make engineering my fulltime job
 - Went through [Fullstack](http://fullstackacademy.com/) to get up to speed on JS as JS is everywhere
 - Started being active in [Dev Twitter](https://twitter.com/swyx), speaking in the [NYC tech meetup scene](https://nyc.js.org/), and moderating [/r/reactjs](https://www.reddit.com/r/reactjs).
 - My full english + chinese name is Shawn Wang Yue Xian, when I was 13 people started calling me "swyx" and it stuck.